-RB1 gene mutations are inherited in an autosomal dominant pattern, meaning that children of someone who has a RB1 mutation each have a 50% chance to inherit the mutation and associated cancer risks.
-Women and men both have the RB1 gene and have the same chances to inherit and pass down mutations in these genes.
+Pathogenic variants in the RB1 gene are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% chance to inherit the variant and associated cancer risks.
+Women and men both have the RB1 gene and have the same chances to inherit and pass down variants in these genes.

-Genetic testing for mutations in the RB1 gene is currently available, but there are a few different ways to approach testing:
+Genetic testing for pathogenic variants in the RB1 gene is currently available, but there are a few different ways to approach testing:

-The majority of individuals who inherit a mutation in the RB1 gene will develop cancer in both of their eyes.
+The majority of individuals who inherit a pathogenic variant in the RB1 gene will develop cancer in both of their eyes.
 Fortunately, retinoblastoma is usually curable when detected early.
 Retinoblastoma is most likely to occur within the first few years of life.
-Children who have an RB1 gene mutation should have surveillance under anesthesia every 3 – 4 weeks within the first 6 months of life.
+Children who have a pathogenic variant in the RB1 gene should have surveillance under anesthesia every 3 – 4 weeks within the first 6 months of life.
 Children should then have an eye exam every 3-6 months until age 7.
 After age 7, these exams can be spaced out to every 1-2 years.

-Five and a half percent of people with RB1 gene mutations will develop a tumor in the “retina like” pineal gland of the brain (referred to a trilateral retinoblastoma).
+Five and a half percent of people with pathogenic variants in the RB1 gene will develop a tumor in the “retina like” pineal gland of the brain (referred to a trilateral retinoblastoma).
 A regular MRI of the brain can be done for young children to screen for this.

 There is an elevated risk of some cancers outside of the eye, including tumors of the bone (osteosarcoma) and the soft tissue of organs.
 The onset of these other cancers may be in childhood or adulthood.
-Because of this, regular total body MRI screening might be recommended for people with RB1 mutations.
+Because of this, regular total body MRI screening might be recommended for people with pathogenic variants in the RB1 gene.

-Melanoma skin cancer also occurs more frequently in individuals with RB1 mutations, and a regular skin check is recommended.
+Melanoma skin cancer also occurs more frequently in individuals with RB1 pathogenic variants, and a regular skin check is recommended.

-People with an RB1 gene mutation have a sensitivity to radiation, so avoiding radiation therapy (CT scans and x-rays) unless absolutely necessary can be helpful to reduce the chance for a second cancer.
+People with a RB1 pathogenic variant have a sensitivity to radiation, so avoiding radiation therapy (CT scans and x-rays) unless absolutely necessary can be helpful to reduce the chance for a second cancer.